Translate

 *Jamaican Revivalism's "thanksgiving tables" aren't associated in any way to the annual Thanksgiving holiday that is celebrated in the United States and elsewhere.

 Disclaimer: I don't know if there is any connection between Winnsboro Easter Rock ceremonies and Jamaican Revivalism's thanksgiving tables or any other aspect of Jamaican Revivalism.
-If any folklorists has considered this possibility, I'd love to know about their research.
+If any folklorists have considered this possibility, I'd love to know about their research.

 ARTICLE EXCERPT: "EVERYONE ROCKIN' TOGETHER": CONTINUITY AND CREATIVITY IN THE LOUISIANA DELTA EASTER ROCK